For a long time, HubSpot’s Sidekick was the go-to email tracking software for salespeople.

 What I describe below is a solution that works for more than just email.
 It’s a holistic approach that can encompass all the important parts of a lead generation campaign, not just email.

-Leadfeeder is a website visitor tracking tool that tells you which business are visiting your website, even if the visitor does not fill out a form or download a resource.
+We built Leadfeeder as a website visitor tracking tool to tell you what companies are visiting your website, even if the company does not fill out a form or download a resource.

 Using a website visitor tracking tool (which is similar to analytics, but with the ability to identify which individual companies visit your website) is an effective method of lead generation.